.

 Key Takeaways

-• The life insurance payout usually only takes a few weeks to be paid to the beneficiaries.
+• It typically takes a few weeks for a life insurance payout to be delivered to the beneficiaries.

 Your beneficiary (or beneficiaries) can use the life insurance to cover whatever they see fit.
 This might include: